Please take the time to read this article... it is long, however, you will be glad you did!

 ADOPTION PROCESS: All kittens are carefully placed into loving, responsible homes.
-If you are interested in adopting a kitten or cat, please email me and then I will set up a time to have a phone conversation with you.
+If you are interested in purchasing a kitten or cat, please email me and then I will set up a time to have a phone conversation with you.
 I feel it is best that we get to know each other before I place a cat/kitten in a home.
 We prefer to place locally, but we will consider great homes further away.
 We do encourage you to be on our waiting list as we have few litters a year.
 If there is a serious interest or a deposit is accepted, then we can arrange for a home visit.

 BUT THERE ARE OTHER PLACES THAT OFFER KITTENS FOR LESS!
 WHY THE PRICE?
 Citizenkat is different than most!
 While this may seem like a lot of money... it is worth it.
 And usually, you get what you pay for.